 Hoya Krimson Princesses can benefit from the occasional application of liquid houseplant fertilizer.
 They sometimes prefer a foliar spray, like Miracle-Gro Orchid Plant Food Mist.
 Alternatively, you can dilute a balanced liquid fertilizer.

 To encourage its bright pink flowers to grow, consider using a higher phosphorus fertilizer.
 However, be mindful that too much fertilizer can cause yellowing leaves, weak growth, or brown leaf edges.
-Reduce the frequency or concentration of the fertilizer and flush the soil with water to leach out any remaining salts.
+If this happens, reduce the frequency or concentration of the fertilizer and flush the soil with water to leach out any remaining salts.

 Repotting your Hoya Krimson Princess may be necessary as the plant grows.
 Signs of overcrowded roots or soil breakdown indicate that it’s time to consider repotting.